-We are working to establish our own cGMP compliant manufacturing facility at Kiryat Gat, Israel.
-We have completed construction on the facility, and we are now working to qualify our manufacturing process and facility with the FDA's cGMP regulations.
+We are working to establish and qualify our own cGMP compliant manufacturing facility at Kiryat Gat, Israel.
 Before we can begin to commercially manufacture omidubicel or any product candidate in our facility, we must pass a pre-approval inspection of our manufacturing facility by the FDA before omidubicel or any product candidate can obtain marketing approval.
 A manufacturing authorization must also be obtained from the appropriate regulatory authorities in the European Union, Israel and worldwide.
 Such manufacturing authorizations must also be obtained for any third-party manufacturing facility and process.
 In order to obtain approval, we will need to ensure that all our processes, methods, relevant computer systems, and equipment are compliant with cGMP, and perform extensive audits of vendors, contract laboratories and suppliers.
 If any of our vendors, contract laboratories or suppliers is found to be out of compliance with cGMP, we may experience delays or disruptions in manufacturing while we work with these third parties to remedy the violation or while we work to identify suitable replacement vendors.
 If we do not demonstrate to the satisfaction of the applicable regulator that our manufacturing facilities, or those of our contract manufacturers, are in compliance with applicable requirements, we may be materially delayed in the development of our product candidates, which would materially harm our business.
 The cGMP requirements govern quality control of the manufacturing process and documentation policies and procedures.
 In complying with cGMP, we will be obligated to expend time, money and effort in production, record keeping and quality control to assure that the product meets applicable specifications and other requirements.
 If we fail to comply with these requirements, we would be subject to possible regulatory action and may not be permitted to sell any product candidate that we may develop.
-While we continue to work to establish the cGMP compliance of our manufacturing facility at Kiryat Gat in Israel, we do not have another long-term partner for the manufacturing of omidubicel.
+While we continue to work to establish the cGMP compliance of our manufacturing facility at Kiryat Gat in